Hecke orbits on Shimura varieties of Hodge type: Proof of the main theorem and some variants

 \subsection{Orthogonal Shimura varieties}

-Conjecture 8.2 of \cite{BraggYang} predicts that prime-to-$p$ Hecke orbits are Zariski dense in certain Newton strata of the \textit{orthogonal} Shimura varieties.
-These are the Shimura varieties for the group $\operatorname{SO}(M)$ where $M$ has signature $(2,m-2)$; they are of abelian type by Appendix B of \cites{Milne}.
+A conjecture of Bragg--Yang, see \cite[Conjecture 8.2]{BraggYang}, predicts that prime-to-$p$ Hecke orbits are Zariski dense in certain Newton strata of certain \textit{orthogonal} Shimura varieties.
+These are the Shimura varieties for the group $\operatorname{SO}(M)$ where $M$ is a quadratic space over $\mathbb{Q}$ with signature $(2,m-2)$; they are of abelian type by \cite[Appendix B]{Milne}.

-In general one does \emph{not} expect that prime-to-$p$ Hecke orbits are Zariski dense in Newton strata, but when the Shimura datum is fully Hodge--Newton decomposable at $p$, then Newton strata are equal to central leaves.
-This is indeed the case for orthogonal Shimura varieties by Theorem D of \cite{GoertzHeNie} and Theorem E.(2) of \cite{ShenYuZhang}.
+In general one does \emph{not} expect that prime-to-$p$ Hecke orbits are Zariski dense in Newton strata, but when the Shimura datum is fully Hodge--Newton decomposable at $p$, then $\mathbb{Q}$-non-basic Newton strata are equal to central leaves by \cite[Theorem E.(2)]{ShenYuZhang}.
+By \cite[Theorem D]{GoertzHeNie}, the orthogonal Shimura varieties in question are indeed fully Hodge--Newton decomposable at $p$.